-Constituent Alumni Associations are organized for a number of faculties, departments, and special interest groups.
+Alumni Chapters are organized for a number of faculties, departments, and special interest groups.
 These include Law, Rehabilitation Medicine, Medicine, Dentistry, Pharmacy, Business, Nursing, Library and Information Studies, Education, Health Services Administration, Forestry, Drama, Native Studies, East Asian Studies, and the Mixed Chorus.
-Administered by the Alumni Association with the cooperation of the relevant faculties or departments, these associations have elected alumni executives.
-The constituent associations serve to promote the welfare of their specific faculty, department, or area of special interest.
+Administered by the Alumni Association with the cooperation of the relevant faculties or departments, these chapters have elected alumni executives.
+They serve to promote the welfare of their specific faculty, department, or area of special interest.